oracle-livelabs/apex/forms-to-apex/5-enhance-oracle-forms/5-enahnce-oracle-forms.md

 ## Task 4: Customize the Interactive Report

 In this task, you will define how end-users can interact with and personalize their report views using Oracle APEX Interactive Reports.
-Interactive Reports offer a powerful way to present data, allowing both developers and end-users to tailor the reports to their needs.
+Interactive reports offer a powerful way to present data, allowing both developers and end-users to tailor the reports to their needs.
 Developers can define primary or alternative reports, while end-users can save private reports for their individual use.

 1. **Run** the application as a developer.